jkjung-avt/tensorrt_demos/README.md

    $ python3 onnx_to_tensorrt.py --model yolov3-416
    ```

-   The last step ('onnx_to_tensorrt.py') takes a little bit more than half au hour to complete on my Jetson Nano DevKit.
+   The last step ('onnx_to_tensorrt.py') takes a little bit more than half an hour to complete on my Jetson Nano DevKit.
 When that is done, the optimized TensorRT engine would be saved as 'yolov3-416.trt'.

 4. Test the YOLOv3 TensorRT engine with the 'dog.jpg' image.